TERMS AND CONDITONS

 10. LIABILITY AND LIMITATION OF LIABILITY

 10.1.
 Damages and penalties.
-Supplier is only liable for claims and damages from a Data Subject or a third party and administrative penalties from an authority targeting Customer or otherwise, where Supplier or a Sub-processor fails to fulfil its obligations according to the Data Processor Agreement and relevant Data Protection Laws.
+Supplier is only liable for claims and damages from a Data Subject or a third party and administrative penalties from an authority targeting Customer or otherwise, where Supplier or a Sub-processor fails to fulfill its obligations according to the Data Processor Agreement and relevant Data Protection Laws.
 Customer shall indemnify Supplier with respect to any claims and damages from a Data Subject or a third party and administrative penalties from an authority not caused by Supplier.

 10.2.
 Limitation of liability.
 WITHOUT PREJUDICE TO ANY EXPRESS RIGHT OR REMEDY AVAILABLE TO DATA SUBJECTS PROVIDED UNDER DATA PROTECTION LAWS, ANY LIABILITY FOR SUPPLIER ARISING OUT OF OR IN CONNECTION WITH THIS DATA PROCESSOR AGREEMENT (WHETHER IN CONTRACT, TORT OR OTHERWISE) IS, AS BETWEEN THE PARTIES, LIMITED TO DIRECT DAMAGES (EXCLUDING ANY INDIRECT, CONSEQUENTIAL, SPECIAL OR INCIDENTAL COST, LOSS OR DAMAGE OF ANY KIND) AND SUBJECT TO THE APPLICABLE PROVISIONS ON LIMITATION OF LIABILITY OF THE MAIN AGREEMENT.
-CUSTOMER'S AND ANY OTHER CONTROLLER'S CLAIMS IN THE AGGREGATE, AND THE TOTAL AND AGGREGATE LIABILITY SHALL, IN ANY EVENT, FOR ANY CALENDAR YEAR BE CAPPED AT AN AMOUNT CORRESPONDING WITH FIFTY (50) PERCENT OF THE TOTAL FEES PAID BY CUSTOMER UNDER THE MAIN AGREEMENT FOR THE APPLICABLE SERVICE DURING TWELVE (12) MONTHS PRECEDING THE DATE OF THE OCCURANCE OF THE CLAIM FORMING BASIS FOR LIABILITY.
+CUSTOMER'S AND ANY OTHER CONTROLLER'S CLAIMS IN THE AGGREGATE, AND THE TOTAL AND AGGREGATE LIABILITY SHALL, IN ANY EVENT, FOR ANY CALENDAR YEAR BE CAPPED AT AN AMOUNT CORRESPONDING WITH FIFTY (50) PERCENT OF THE TOTAL FEES PAID BY CUSTOMER UNDER THE MAIN AGREEMENT FOR THE APPLICABLE SERVICE DURING TWELVE (12) MONTHS PRECEDING THE DATE OF THE OCCURRENCE OF THE CLAIM FORMING BASIS FOR LIABILITY.
 FOR CLARITY, ANY CLAIM, OR MULTIPLE INTERLINKED CLAIMS, SAHLL BE SUBJECT TO THE LIABILITY CAP APPLICABLE AT THE DATE ON WHICH THE EVENT OR CIRCUMSTANCE FORMING THE BASIS FOR THE CLAIM(S) FIRST OCCURRED.

 11. TRANSFER OF PERSONAL DATA